This post is also available in: Dutch

 Hopefully this articles has expanded your Japan Bucket List and make your trip to Japan even more memorable!

 In need for some more inspiration for your trip to Japan?
-Most travel bloggers that contributed to this article have posts about Japan too, so be sure to visit their websites.
-And, why don’t you read our post with the 25 most beautiful places in Japan to include in your itinerary?
+Why don’t you read our post with the 26 most beautiful places in Japan to include in your itinerary?
 Or read this post with 30 reasons to visit Japan if you still have to persuade your travel buddy.
 Be sure to go to our Japan category and check out posts about Osaka, Tokyo, Kyoto and Mount Fuji.